HO-229 Sight Reduction & Plotter

 Integrated Almanac

 Calculates GHA, Declination, SD, and HP on the fly for any second in time using J2000 algorithms.
-No lookup tables required.
+No physical books required.

 Digital Workflow

-Follows standard HO-229 logic with auto-corrections for Index Error, Dip, Refraction, and Parallax.
+Follows standard USNO/H.O. logic with auto-corrections for Index Error, Dip, Refraction, and Parallax.
 Data is persisted automatically.

 Interactive Plotter